 The global pandemic has affected the world in many ways leading to a change in lifestyle, work environments, personal preferences, and predictions for the future.
 In this article, we will explore the current and awaiting trends and challenges in the retail market.

-For a significant period of time sectors including fashion and food and beverage were the most negatively impacted industries during the pandemic.
+For a significant period, sectors including fashion and food and beverage were the most negatively impacted industries during the pandemic.
 Malls, cafés, and restaurants were all closed, whilst other businesses that offered online shopping grew vastly.

 Many popular fashion brands went bankrupt and had to close down their franchise stores permanently due to COVID-19.
 The retail market was majorly impacted considering the high level of human resources involved in the industry.